 It does not hate.

-You and I, however, are capable of all these things (and worse.)
+You and I, however, are capable of all these attitudes (and more).

 People have even used pillows to commit murder, but I’m willing to bet you probably slept on one last night.